Codium-ai/codiumai-vscode-release/README.md

 #### Save your test suite

-When you're happy with your generated test suite, you can click on `Copy tests` and copy the test suite code, or simply click on `Open as a file` and we will create a test file for you:
+When you're happy with your generated test suite, you can click on `Copy tests` and copy the test suite code, or click on `Open as a file` and we will create a test file for you:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/OpenCopy.png)